 - Practitioner, rapid prototyping, design thinking, viable minimum product concepts

-- Has designed programs and initiative to increase access to capital, technology startup bootcamps (fundraising, board structure, go-to-market strategies, product focus and refinement) for women and other minority entrepreneurs
+- Has designed programs and initiative to increase access to capital, technology startup boot camps (fundraising, board structure, go-to-market strategies, product focus and refinement) for women and other POC entrepreneurs

 - Launched a startup technology incubator focused on increasing women’s representation and access to venture capital funding in the technology startup market